seanroades/onlyCalls/README.md

 ## With only calls, unlike your EX-girlfriend, you'll never need to worry about not finishing

 ### To run

-- cd only_calls
+- go to parent directory
-- python -m twilio.module_example
+- python3 app.py